SAM-RL: Sensing-Aware Model-Based Reinforcement Learning via Differentiable Physics-Based Simulation and Rendering: Experiments

-We apply \emph{SAM-RL} in the real robot system and conduct two ablation study experiments. {\bf A1}: We remove the component of updating the \emph{model} $\mathcal{M}$ by comparing $\mathcal{I}^{real}$ and $\mathcal{I}^{real}$ and denote the experiment as \emph{SAM-RL~(w/o update modeling)}. {\bf A2}: We remove the residual policy used to address the sim2real gap and directly execute the predicted action $a^{sim}$ in the real world denoted as \emph{SAM-RL~(w/o residual policy)}.
-We post the result of \emph{Needle Threading} in Fig.~\ref{fig:ablation}, and more results on other tasks and detailed experiment descriptions are put in the~\href{https://sites.google.com/view/sam-rl}{supplementary} due to page limit.
-Fig.~\ref{fig:ablation} shows that these components play important roles in our pipeline, and removing these components results in significant performance decreases.
+We apply \emph{SAM-RL} in the real robot system and conduct two ablation study experiments. \begin{itemize} \item We remove the component of updating the \emph{model} $\mathcal{M}$ by comparing $\mathcal{I}^{real}$ and $\mathcal{I}^{sim}$ and denote the experiment as \emph{SAM-RL~(w/o update modeling)}. \item We remove the residual policy used to address the sim2real gap and directly execute the predicted action $a^{sim}$ in the real world denoted as \emph{SAM-RL~(w/o residual policy)}. \end{itemize} Note that \emph{SAM-RL~(w/o residual policy)} directly apply $\pi^{sim}$ in real world, have no need to train, so it has a constant success rate.
+We post the result of \emph{Needle Threading} in Fig.~\ref{fig:ablation}.
+It shows that these components play important roles in our pipeline, and removing these components results in significant performance decreases.